 Do not tie the CPA Exam to your self-worth.
 If you do, the pressure to pass becomes incredibly immense and your entire exam experience will become a burden on your shoulders that can quickly lead to a downward spiral.
 Don’t let the CPA Exam determine your intelligence, happiness, or life success.
-Instead, remember that you want to become a CPA to gain more opportunity in your professional career.
-But don’t look at it as the be-all end-all to who you are.
+Instead, remember that you want to become a CPA to gain more opportunities in your professional career.
+But don’t look at it as the be-all-end-all to who you are.

 In conclusion, take this as a time to learn more about something you chose to dedicate your life to – accounting!
 You have some exciting months ahead, and while titles can be important, know that knowledge trumps titles every day of the week.